 "Morning, Rit."
 The smug voice came from just behind the drapes of Rita's bed.

-"I was asleep that long?" she replied weakly.
-It was good to hear Dodger's voice, she'd missed him terribly.
+"I was asleep that long?"
+Rita replied weakly.
+It was good to hear Dodger's voice; she'd missed him terribly.
+She still half expected him to turn him away after the way she'd treated him, but he'd been nothing but friendly- much more than she felt she deserved.

 Dodger came around to the front of Rita's bed and lay down, dropping a dog biscuit and nudging it toward her.
 "You should eat something, you're not lookin' so good."

 Rita gratefully took the biscuit.
 "Thanks Dodge, I've not eaten in days."
-She looked down, embarrassed that she'd let herself get into such a mess.
+She looked down at her forepaws, embarrassed that she'd let herself get into such a mess.
 "I guess it all just got too much for me.
 I must seem pathetic to you," she said bitterly.

 "Nah- that was a long time to be out there on your own.
 You must'a' been doin' something right."
 He winked.
 "We saved you some more biscuits, take as much as you want."